 - a.
+All program income received must be utilized first to expand the existing service in the month it is collected.
+State or federal funds are applied to unit service after program income. - b.
+The Service Partner agrees to maintain accounting procedures and practices which will account for program income on a cumulative basis and report it as it is received.
+(When costs incurred by the Service Partner are paid for with program income, the Service Partner's financial records and reports submitted to AAAWM must accurately reflect the expenditure of such funds.)
+Program income may not be used as local matching funds and must be applied to the service category from which it was derived. - a.
 All program participants shall be encouraged to and offered a confidential and voluntary opportunity to contribute toward the costs of providing the service received.
 No one may be denied service for failing to make a donation. - c.
-Private pay or locally funded fee-for-service programs must be separate and distinct from grant funded programs.
+Private pay or locally funded fee-for-service programs must be separate and distinct from grant funded programs. - d.

-- d.
 Except for program income, no paid or volunteer staff person of any service program may solicit contributions from program participants, offer for sale any type of merchandise or service, or seek to encourage the acceptance of any particular belief or philosophy by any program participant. - e.
-Each program must have in place a written procedure for handling all donations/contributions, upon receipt, which includes at a minimum: - Daily counting and recording of all receipts by two, unrelated individuals. - 2) Provisions for sealing, written acknowledgement and transporting of receipts to either deposit in a financial institution or secure storage until a deposit can be arranged. - 3) Reconciliation of deposit records and collection records by someone other than the depositor or counter(s).
+Each program must have in place a written procedure for handling all donations/contributions, upon receipt, which includes at a minimum: - 1) Daily counting and recording of all receipts by two, unrelated individuals. - 2) Provisions for sealing, written acknowledgement and transporting of receipts to either deposit in a financial institution or secure storage until a deposit can be arranged. - 3) Reconciliation of deposit records and collection records by someone other than the depositor or counter(s).